YaroSpace/dev-tools.nvim/README.md

 </details>

 > [!NOTE]
-> Dev-tools picker uses Snacks.nvim picker module, which is included as a dependency.
-If you do not wish to use it, you can set `opts.ui.override = false` and remove Snacks from the `specs` section.
+> Dev-tools picker uses Snacks.nvim picker module, which should be included as a dependency or installed separately.

 ## Usage